-From Paul Allen to Russell Wilson: 13 people who shaped the Seattle area
+From Paul Allen to Pramila Jayapal: 13 people who shaped the Seattle area

 Now, the organization operates 10 shelters with 600 beds from White Center to Kenmore.
 In 2018, the organization helped 650 families move into housing and opened its first permanent shelter in Burien.
 This year, Mary’s Place opened a shelter to rapidly move families into stable housing using one-time, flexible financial assistance.

 And in 2020, Mary’s Place is accomplishing a major first: It will become the first organization to host a family shelter built into a corporate office.
-Amazon is providing Mary’s Place two floors at its Seattle headquarters to serve unsheltered families with children undergoing major medical treatments.
+Amazon is providing Mary’s Place eight floors at its Seattle headquarters to serve unsheltered families, including two floors for those with children undergoing major medical treatments.

 Bill James